publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVI/ptB/ch313/m__us_usc_t49_s31301.md

 >     “(c)  __Funding__  __.—__

->     From amounts made available under [section 31104(i) of title 49][/us/usc/t49/s31104/i], United States Code, the Secretary shall make available $1,000,000 for each of fiscal years 2005 through 2014 and $832,877 for the period beginning on October 1, 2014, and ending on July 31, 2015, to carry out this section.”
+>     From amounts made available under [section 31104(i) of title 49][/us/usc/t49/s31104/i], United States Code, the Secretary shall make available $1,000,000 for each of fiscal years 2005 through 2015 and $79,235 for the period beginning on October 1, 2015, and ending on October 29, 2015, to carry out this section.”

  __CDL Task Force__